aburstyn9068/Pitch_Release_Injury_Analysis/README.md

 release_pos_y: Release position of pitch measured in feet from the catcher's perspective.
     -https://baseballsavant.mlb.com/statcast_search

-The means of the pitch release point in the each plane for each type of pitch was analyzed for a given time period.
+The means of the pitch release point in the each plane for each type of pitch were analyzed for a given time period.
 Linear regression analysis was used to compare the trends.

-A similar trend of change in the x-axis rlease point was found in two of the pitchers.
+A similar trend of change in the x-axis release point leadig up to injury was found in two of the pitchers.
 Examining these patterns in a pitcher may give insight into thier risk of injury.
 While it was noted that there was a similar trend in two of the players, this is not enough evidnece to determine a cause and effect relationship to determine injury probability.
 Further invesitgation into more players may result in a more predictable pattern.

 Limitations:
 The main limitation in this investigation is the lack of access to information.
 Outside variables such as workout protocols/volumes and injury status (a player playing through an injury) are unkown.
 Another unkown varaible that can alter the pitch release point would be a player changing thier technqiue/mechanics.